 Puerto Rican Boys Clothes: Chronology

 We have at this time very limited information on Puerto Rico.
-Our archive is very limited and as a result we cannot yet sketch out chronolohical trends in any detail.
-We note very significant differences as to how children dressed deprnding on demofraphic and socia; class variables.
-These differences were notablr before World War II, but by the 1950s had begun to disappear.
-The Puerto Rican brothers and their sister on the previous page look to have been photographed during World war II (figure 1).
+Our archive is very small and as a result we cannot yet sketch out chronolohical trends in any detail.
+We know next to nothing about the 19th century yet.
+We have not yet found any 19th century pphotographs.
+This was until 1898 the period of Spanish colonial control.
+The United Statesaquired the island during the Spanish American War (1898).
+This of course does not mean that photographs were not taken during the Spanish era, we just have not found any yet.
+We do have some limited information on the 20th century.
+We note very significant differences as to how children dressed depending on demographic and social class variables.
+These differences were notable when the Americans arrived.
+As far as we can tell, Puerto Rican boys soon after the American era began adopting American styles--at least families in comfortable circumstances.
+The campesino-style clothing continued to be work by working-class and rural families for some time into the 1930s.
+The boys here are a good example (figure 1).
+This all was chamging by the time of World War II.
+The Puerto Rican brothers and their sister on the previous page look to have been photographed during World War II.
 The clothes look rather American to HBC.
 Three of the children were reportedly named Josefina, Poldo, and Frank.
 Note that the boys wear long pants rather than knickers.
-Even though America was an important fashion influence, we believe that because of climate, knickers were not commonly worn in Puerto Rico.
+Even though America was an important fashion influence, we believe that because of climate, knickers and long stockings and knee socks were not commonly worn in Puerto Rico.
 This looks to be an affluent family photographed in the garden of their home.
 The boys have rather modern looking suits while the girl has a rather 1930s looking dress.
+And by the 1950s had largely disappeared.
+Puerto Rican boys were basically wearing American stlyles adjusting for climate and income differences.

 HBC